samarpanda/webpack-setup/README.md

 22. Implementing a managable way of configuring presets.
 Found this to be one of the elegant way i have came across yet.
 Run command `npm run prod` everything working.
 Now we can start adding different preset / experimentation configurations those can be composed together.

+23. Implementing `webpack-bundle-analyzer` preset.
+You can try prod analyze the build by running `npm run prod:analyze`